 The Continental has served as a haven in the assassin community for decades.
-Assassins live a wild, violent, and unpredictable lifestyle, but The Continental is an assassin hotel with a very simple set of rules.
-Part of those rules state that business may not be conducted on the property (meaning an assassin may not kill a target on the property).
-Additionally, fighting and murder (of any kind) is strictly prohibited on the property.
+Assassins live a wild, violent, and unpredictable lifestyle, and the Continental is an assassin hotel with a very simple set of rules.
+Part of those rules state that business may not be conducted on the property, which means an assassin may not kill a target on the property.
+Additionally, fighting and murder of any kind is strictly prohibited.

 The Continental strictly enforces its rules, as anyone who breaks them becomes excommunicated by the assassin community.
-John Wick (Keanu Reeves) has broken these rules, is being excommunicated, and a massive bounty has been placed on his head.
-With the excommunication, and the bounty, going into effect shortly, John Wick will have to be on alert.
-He is feared within the assassin community, but the bounty is large enough to make every assassin put their fears aside.
-John Wick is injured, he is desperate, and he needs to rely on his skills (along with old promises) to survive.
-However, how long can he survive the seemingly endless number of assassins who are hunting him?
+John Wick (Keanu Reeves) has broken one of these rules, he is being excommunicated, and he has a massive bounty on his head.
+With the excommunication—and with it, the bounty—going into effect shortly, John Wick will have to be alert at all times.
+He is feared within the assassin community, but the bounty is large enough to make many assassins willing to put their fears aside.
+John Wick is injured, he is desperate, and he needs to rely on his skills and resources to survive.
+However, how long could anyone survive the seemingly endless number of assassins who are hunting him?

 The Pros & Cons